AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex1.md

 ---
-title: Module 15, Exercise
+title: Data Science Workspace - Car Insurance Sales Propensity - Introduction to Luma Insurance
-description:
+description: Data Science Workspace - Car Insurance Sales Propensity - Introduction to Luma Insurance
 kt: 5342
-audience:
+audience: Data Engineer, Data Architect, Data Scientist
 doc-type: tutorial
 activity:
 ---

-# 15.1 - Introduction to Luma Insurance
+# 15.1 Introduction to Luma Insurance

 In this exercise, you'll learn how to use the Luma Insurance Demo Brand and how to demo the Real-time ML Use-Case.